mariakesa/humanRightsVisualization/README.md

 # humanRightsVisualization

+Update: the visualization is currently deployed on Streamlit.
+You can view it here https://mariakesa-humanrightsvisualization-app-p8ba4o.streamlit.app/

 Visualization of processed data from European Court of Human Rights API.
 Currently doesn't include the processing steps, but these will be added soon.

 Basically, I made a multi-graph from Articles that were triggered in court decisions (i.e. draw an edge between nodes-Articles if they were triggered together